Dudleya farinosa (Lindl.) Britton & Rose

 Echeveria farinosa (basionym), Cotyledon compacta, Cotyledon eastwoodiae, Cotyledon farinosa, Cotyledon lingula, Cotyledon septentrionalis, Dudleya compacta, Dudleya eastwoodiae, Dudleya lingula, Dudleya septentrionalis, Echeveria compacta, Echeveria eastwoodiae, Echeveria farinosa, Echeveria lingula, Echeveria septentrionalis

 Dudleya farinosa is a succulent plant, variable in appearance from drab to spectacular.
-It grows from a branching caudex and forms a basal rosette of wide, pointed, spade-shaped leaves, up to 2.4 inches (6 cm) across.
+It grows from a branching caudex and forms a basal rosette, up to 2.4 inches (6 cm) in diameter, of wide, pointed, spade-shaped leaves.
 The leaves are generally very pale green but they often have edges or tips of bright colors, particularly bright reds.
 The plant erects a tall stem which is pale green with pink or red tinting, atop which it bears a branching flower cluster with many pale to bright yellow flowers.

 How to Grow and Care